 - Save and close all open Excel workbooks.

-- In StudioX, select Home > Tools > Excel Add-in.
+- In Studio, select Home > Tools > UiPath Extensions > Excel Add-in.

 - Click OK to confirm you have saved and closed all Excel workbooks.